If you run online stores, you must ship every single product correctly. Every single time.

 But there’s a catch!

-You can sell thousands of products online – but you have to pack, bag-and-tag, and ship your products perfectly.
-Otherwise, you’ll lose money and time as you struggle to keep up with refunds, exchanges, and angry customers that leave bad reviews.
+You can sell thousands of products online – but you have to pack, bag and tag, and ship your products perfectly.
+Otherwise, you’ll lose money and time as you struggle to keep up with refunds, exchanges, and angry customers who leave bad reviews.

-Why you’d want to hear from Steven at Campus Ink:
+Why you’d want to buy from Campus Ink:

 An early adopter of Printavo Merch, Steven has built a business around online stores.
-His network of university-based students utilize online stores to collect orders – while his shop prints and ships the orders.
-After more than $1M in sales purely through Printavo Merch, Steven has perfected a system for delivering perfect custom t-shirts and merchandise directly to customers.
+His network of university-based students utilizes online stores to collect orders – while his shop prints and ships the orders.
+After more than $1M in sales purely through Printavo Merch, Steven has perfected a system for delivering perfect custom T-shirts and merchandise directly to customers.

 Simple principles: set yourself up for success with online stores